-"Every 'no' means you are closer to a 'yes'!" ...says a sales trainer.
+Many sales trainers teach this: “Every no means you are closer to a YES!”

 Try this instead:

 Try to find out the issues and challenges they’re struggling with.
 Each conversation is an opportunity for you to practice empathy.
 To aim, however you can, towards a purer intention of service.

 You probably know some person or resource that can be helpful to them.

-Or, as you may be delighted more frequently than you expected, what they most need at this time is your service.
-Let it be a surprise, rather than a planned, ulterior-motive, "I’m pretending to help you but I’m actually trying to sell you."
+You will then be occasionally delighted to discover that what they need is your service or product.
+Let it be a surprise, rather than a planned, ulterior-motive kind of thing (“I’m pretending to help you but I’m actually trying to sell you.”)

 Just help people.